pavel-zhur/Economy/docs/prd.md

 - **Reprocessing Capability**: Ability to reprocess individual messages or entire history
 - **Continuous Learning**: Improve accuracy based on user feedback
 - **Configuration Presets**: Allow users to save and modify AI configuration presets
+- **Dialog-Based Training**: AI learns through natural conversation with users
+- **Immediate Feedback**: Users see the immediate effects of their instructions
+- **Text-Based Instructions**: Support for direct text-based AI instruction modification
+- **AI-Assisted Configuration**: AI helps users manage and improve their instructions

 ### 4.3 User Interface
 - **Web Dashboard**: Primary interface for viewing and managing data
 - **Message Review**: View original messages alongside their interpreted structured data
 - **Correction Mechanism**: Ability to correct AI interpretations and add details
 - **AI Instruction Management**: Interface to modify/update instructions for the AI processor
-- **Schema Management**: Interface to define and modify the user's data schema
+- **Schema Management**: Interface to define and modify the user's data schema through natural language
 - **Report Generation**: Create and customize reports specific to each user
 - **Mobile & Desktop Support**: Responsive design for all device types
+- **Reprocessing Review**: Interface to review, approve, or reject reprocessing results
+- **Change History**: Visibility into all changes made to schema, AI instructions, and data
+- **Rollback Capabilities**: Ability to revert changes at any level of the system

 ### 4.4 Data Management
 - **Multi-Tenant Database**: Separate schema for each user